-250Ps Methods of Political Research (3)
+POLS 250Ps Methods of Political Research (4)

-Prerequisites: a course in both social and behavioral inquiry and statistics.
-Students learn to define a research problem and to formulate and test hypotheses using a variety of qualitative and quantitative methods.
-To successfully complete the course students must submit a proposal for a research project that includes a thorough literature review on a topic of personal interest in political science, a set of well-formulated hypotheses based on the literature review, and a defensible research design to test those hypotheses with adequate data and appropriate methodological techniques.
+Prerequisite: a course in social and behavioral inquiry and a statistics course; concurrent enrollment in POLS 250Ps and statistics is acceptable.
+Students learn to define a research problem and to formulate and test hypotheses using a variety of methods.
+To successfully complete the course students must submit a proposal for a research project that includes a thorough literature review on a topic in political science, a set of well-formulated hypotheses based on the literature review, and a defensible research design to test those hypotheses with adequate data and appropriate methods.
+In addition, students will complete a one-hour lab component to learn the basics of applied statistical analysis in SPSS.

-261t American Political Philosophy (3)
+POLS 261t American Political Philosophy (3)